-Kibale Forest National Park should be on each primate lovers list on places to visit in Uganda.
-Amazingly this is the best and still closest place to trek chimpanzees in Uganda from the country’s capital in Kampala.
+Kibale Forest National Park should be on each primate lover’s list of places to visit in Uganda.
+Amazingly this is the best and still the closest place to trek chimpanzees in Uganda from the country’s capital Kampala.

 Murchison Falls National Park

-Jinja in the Eastern region of Uganda is known where the world’s longest river- Nile River starts its journey to the north with its drainage basin covering 11 countries.
-Being a fresh water river, the Nile River offers an opportunity for activities like white water rafting, tubing the Nile, kayaking and visiting the source of the Nile River.
+Jinja in the Eastern region of Uganda is known as the world’s longest river- Nile River starts its journey to the north with its drainage basin covering 11 countries.
+Being a freshwater river, the Nile River offers an opportunity for activities like white water rafting, tubing the Nile, kayaking, and visiting the source of the Nile River.

-Visiting Jinja town can also be included on a visit to Jinja for a better understanding of this former industrial city and this can best be done on a 1 day jinja city tour.
+Visiting Jinja town can also be included in a visit to Jinja for a better understanding of this former industrial city and this can best be done on a 1-day Jinja city tour.
 White water rafting can also be undertaken on a day tour.
 Both a tour to Jinja town and white water rafting can also be added on a single trip.

 Queen Elizabeth National Park

-Covering 1,978 sq. km, Queen Elizabeth National Park is the second popularly visited Uganda safari park popular for the tree climbing lions.
-The park is divided by the equator line and home to over 95 mammal species.
+Covering 1,978 sq. km, Queen Elizabeth National Park is the second most popularly visited Uganda safari park popular for tree-climbing lions.
+The park is divided by the equator line and is home to over 95 mammal species.